guerrerocarlos/stream-cipher/README.md

 origin.pipe(sc.digest).pipe(destination)
 ```

-For more information, check the see the /test folder.
+For more information, see /test folder.